Wookey-Technologies/sansar-script/README.md

 **Users** - this is the dumping ground for scripts from individuals within and external to the Sansar development team.

+# Scripting documentation

+The full API documentation comes with the Sansar installation and should be available for most users here:
+* `C:\Program Files\Sansar\Client\ScriptApi\Documentation\index.html`

+If you installed Sansar to a different directory you'll need to browse for the documentation in your Sansar folder.

+These docs can be intimidating at first but once you get the hang of where to find things you will get used to using them as a reference.

+## Brief summary of Sansar namespaces

+The main namespaces in the Sansar scripting system are `Sansar`, `Sansar.Script` and `Sansar.Simulation`.

+The main `Sansar` namespace includes the base math constants and functions in `Mathf` and a few types for working with colors (`Color`), rotations (`Quaternion`) and vectors (`Vector`).

+The `Sansar.Script` namespace includes the base types used throughout the script API and access to features such as log messages for debugging.

+Notable `Sansar.Script` interfaces include:

+* **`Log.Write`** - print messages to the debug console (use Ctrl+d to view)
+* **`ComponentId`** - struct that uniquely identifies a component on a particular object
+* **`ObjectId`** - struct to uniquely identify an object
+* **`SessionId`** - struct to uniquely identify a user for a single visit to your experience
+* **`ICoroutine`** - interface for signalling or aborting coroutines
+* **`Timer`** - for one-time or repeating events

+`Sansar.Simulation` is the namespace that contains all of the heavy weight classes for working with avatars (known as 'agents'), the scene itself and all of the various components on objects in the scene.
+If you're having trouble finding something in the script API, it is most likely in this namespace somewhere.

+Notable `Sansar.Simulation` interfaces include:

+* **`AgentPrivate`** - this is the main class for interaction with the avatars visiting your scene, such as playing sounds, getting hand positions and sending direct messages.
+Also the `AgentInfo` struct includes the unique `AvatarUuid` to identify a player.
+* **`AgentPrivate.Client`** - for handling input and teleporting avatars around
+* **`AgentPrivate.Client.UI.ModalDialog`** - for modal text windows with one or two buttons.
+* **`ObjectPrivate`** - access object position and retrieve components
+* **`ObjectPrivate.Mover`** - for moving non-physical objects around
+* **`ScenePrivate`** - find agents, other scripts, objects, spawn things, adjust gravity, etc.
+* **`ScenePrivate.Chat`** - general nearby chat
+* **`SceneObjectScript`** - base class for most scripts

+In addition to those, `Sansar.Simulation` also includes the following components:

+* **`AnimationComponent`** - for controlling animations on animated objects
+* **`AudioComponent`** - for controlling sounds on objects
+* **`LightComponent`** - for controlling lights
+* **`RigidBodyComponent`** - to adjust physics properties or apply forces or otherwise move physical objects

+## AgentPrivate vs. AgentPublic, etc.

+If you look at the documentation you will notice that `AgentPrivate` has a corresponding `AgentPublic` and `ScenePrivate` has a corresponding `ScenePublic`.
+These are in place for a future time when people will be able to attach scripts to their own avatars and take them into other people's scenes and they can be largely ignored for now.
+But the idea is that scene creators will have more access to info and more ability to manipulate and probe the scene than scripts brought in by users.

+You can note, for example, if you make your script class derive from `ObjectScript` instead of `SceneObjectScript` that it will only have access to `ScenePublic` instead of `ScenePrivate`, which has a far more limited interface.

 # How to create a scripted experience in Sansar